bavishhh/bavishhh.github.io/_posts/2024-12-31-hyperbolic-deep-rl.md

 related_posts: false
 ---

-> Notes of Paper Hyperbolic Deep Reinforcement Learning by Cetin *et al.*, 2023.
+> Review of Paper Hyperbolic Deep Reinforcement Learning by Cetin *et al.*, 2023.
 [Link](https://openreview.net/pdf?id=TfBHFLgv77)

-## Contributions

-- Show (experimentally) learning hierarchical features improve generalization
-- Regularization approach to stabilize the training of hyperbolic neural network for RL

-## Notes

-### Prelims

-- Hyperbolic ML
-    - The geodesic (shortest path) between two points on the Poincare ball model is the arc perpendicular to the boundary.
-    - Hyperbolic spaces — continuous analog of trees
-    - The volume of the ball grows exponentially with the radius

-### Method

-- Definition: $$\delta$$-hyperbolicity
-    - Geodesic triangle — for any three points A, B, and C in the space, consider the triangle formed by connecting the points pairwise using the shortest line segment (in that space).
-    - For every point on a line segment, if there exists a point on the other line segment within $$\delta$$ distance, then the triangle is called $$\delta$$-slim.
-    - A metric space is called $$\delta$$-hyperbolic if every geodesic triangle ABC is $$\delta$$-slim.
-    - For a tree, any point simultaneously lies on two line segments, so $$\delta = 0$$.
-    - $$\delta$$-hyperbolicity can be interpreted as a measure of deviation from the tree structure.
-- The learned encodings of the states span finite subset of eucledian space — a discrete metric space
-- Hyperbolicity of RL
-    - State evolution in a trajectory can be conceptualized as a tree due to the Markovian property.
-    - Non-hierarchical information of the state (such as general appearance) should be ignored, otherwise the policy and value networks overfit to spurious correlations
-    - Train the PPO agent with IMPALA architecture and analyze how performance and $$\delta$$-hyperbolicity measure evolove during the training.
-        - Compute the $$\delta$$-hyperbolicity for the learned representations
-        - Normalize using the diameter so that the values lie between 0 and 1.
-        - If it is 0, then perferct tree like structure; if 1, then perfect non-hyperbolic space..
-- Training with hyperbolic latent spaces
-    - Replacing the final relu and linear layer with exponential map and gyroplane fully connected layer led to underwhelming performance.
-        - Hyperbolic policy struggles to start exploring and becoming more deterministic with policy improvement as expected from PPO’s entropy bonus.
-            - This indicates optimization challenges of end-to-end training of RL with hyperbolic representations.
-            - Using techniques from prior work — careful initialization, representaiton clipping did not help.
-                - These techniques facilitate learning of approriate angular layouts initially.
-But in RL, the non-stationarity makes the early angular layouts suboptimal in the long run.
-            - S-RYM — Spectrally Regularized Hyperbolic Mappings
-                - The paper takes inspiration from GAN literature, where there is non-stationarity as well, to make use of spectral normalization, which has been shown to prevent exploding gradients phenomenon.
-                - Spectral normalization is applied to all eucledian layers expect the final hyperbolic part.
-                - final latent representation is scaled before mapping to $$\mathbb{B}^n$$ so that modifying the dimensionality of representations should not significantly affect their own and gradient’s magnitudes
-                - this resloves the optimization challenges, achieves high performance compared to the eucledian implementation, and maintains low gradient norm.

-### Observations

-- $$\delta$$ -hyperbolicity
-    - $$\delta$$ drops to low values in the inital training period for all environements
-    - In fruitbot and starpilot, $$\delta$$ keeps further decreasing after the intial drop
-        - In these environments, the generalization gap is low
-    - In bigfish and dogeball, $$\delta$$ starts increasing slowly after the initial drop, indicating the features start losing their hierarchical strucutre.
-        - In these enviroments, the agent starts overfitting and the test performance is low.
-- S-RYM
-    - Teseted on ProcGen benchmark
-    - Tried with PPO and Rainbow DQN
-    - Tried random crop data augmentation (which is used to improve generalization) but was outperformed by hyperbolic implementation.
-    - Reduced the dimensionality of final representation from 256 to 32, which provided further improvement in performance.
-    - Tested on Atari, observed improvement over eucledian implementation.
+Representation learning is at the core of modern reinforcement learning (RL).
+The structure of the learned features determines how well an agent can generalize beyond its training environment.
+The paper *"Hyperbolic Deep Reinforcement Learning"* by Cetin et al. (2023) embeds the information in **hyperbolic space**, enabling the representations to capture the hierarchical structures present in the environment.

+### Why Hyperbolic Geometry?

+Much of the world is hierarchical.
+Consider decision trees, biological taxonomies, or even software function calls.
+Hyperbolic space is well suited for such data because it allows exponential growth of volume with radius, capturing tree-like relationships in a continuous setting.

+In the Poincaré ball model, geodesics appear as arcs that curve inward, perpendicular to the boundary.
+As a point moves outward from the origin, the space expands rapidly, offering more room for distinguishing fine-grained variations.
+This is in stark contrast to the linear growth in Euclidean space.
+As such, hyperbolic embeddings can be more compact and semantically meaningful for hierarchical structures.

+In RL, trajectories induced by policies often form branching structures due to the Markovian property.
+Ignoring this structure during representation learning may encourage overfitting to superficial features.

+### Measuring Hyperbolicity of Representations

+The authors introduce a geometric notion called *δ-hyperbolicity*.
+It's a way to quantify how close a metric space is to being tree-like.
+Imagine forming a triangle by connecting three points in the space using shortest paths.
+If every point on one side of the triangle lies within δ distance of some point on the other two sides, the triangle is called δ-slim.
+For trees, δ is zero.

+The authors compute this δ value for learned representations during training and normalize it using the diameter of the space, yielding a value between 0 and 1.
+A low δ indicates a highly hierarchical (tree-like) structure, while a high value suggests a flat, non-hierarchical space.

+### What Happens During Training?

+They analyze how δ changes over time when training PPO agents using the IMPALA architecture.
+Initially, δ drops in all cases, indicating that representations begin to align with the underlying task hierarchy.
+In *FruitBot* and *StarPilot*, δ continues to drop, and agents generalize well.
+However, in *BigFish* and *Dodgeball*, δ starts increasing after an initial drop.
+These agents show signs of overfitting and struggle during test time.

+This pattern suggests that the evolution of δ-hyperbolicity during training may serve as an indicator of generalization capacity.

+### Training in Hyperbolic Space Is Hard

+The authors try to train agents where the final layers output representations directly in hyperbolic space.
+This involves replacing the final ReLU and linear layers with an exponential map and a gyroplane fully connected layer.
+But the performance drops.
+Exploration becomes difficult, and agents become prematurely deterministic, possibly due to optimization issues.

+Prior techniques such as careful initialization and representation clipping, which are effective in supervised settings, fail in the RL context due to the non-stationarity of the RL objective.

+### Enter Spectral Regularization (S-RYM)

+To address these challenges, the authors introduce a novel regularization strategy inspired by GAN training.
+Spectral normalization is applied to all Euclidean layers, stabilizing gradients and reducing sensitivity to initialization.

+Additionally, the final latent vector is scaled before being mapped to hyperbolic space.
+This ensures that variations in dimensionality do not amplify gradients unpredictably.
+The result is a training procedure that converges reliably and yields strong performance.

+This approach, called **Spectrally Regularized Hyperbolic Mappings (S-RYM)**, resolves optimization issues.
+Agents now perform competitively with or better than Euclidean baselines, and gradients remain well-behaved.

+### Experiments and Observations

+* **ProcGen**: Hyperbolic PPO and Rainbow DQN outperform baselines.
+* **Data Augmentation**: Even with random crop augmentations (a strong generalization baseline), hyperbolic agents still win.
+* **Dimensionality**: Reducing latent space from 256 to 32 improves performance, showing that hierarchical compression helps.
+* **Atari**: Gains carry over to Atari games, not just procedurally generated ones.

 ### Limitations

-- Spectral normalization limits the expressivity of the eucledian part of the network.
-- The training time is higher
-    - Most of the slowdown is due to the power iteration used in spectral normalization.
+* Spectral normalization introduces computational overhead, primarily due to the power iteration.
+* The Euclidean part of the network loses some expressivity.
-- Fixed curvature might not always yield the appropriate inductive bias
+* Fixed curvature of the hyperbolic space might not always encode the right inductive bias.

-## References
+### References

 <https://towardsdatascience.com/hyperbolic-deep-reinforcement-learning-b2de787cf2f7>